ctieben/3rd-party/README.md

 **Note**: This repo will not accept NEW packages as we are replacing the majority of them in Solus with Snaps.
 After we have Snaps integrated in the Software Center we will begin forceful deprecation of this repository.

+**Note**: The Solus ThirdParty repo will not accept NEW packages as they are replacing the majority of them in Solus with Snaps.
+After the Ubuntu Rally (NYC) at the end of September 2017, they will have Snaps integrated in the Software Center, and will begin forceful deprecation of this repository.

 This repo contains the build files required to create packages that cannot be redistributed, whether for licensing restrictions or otherwise.

+Even with the support of Snaps not all of this apllication will be avalible on Solus.

 For more information about 3rd party applications in Solus, visit our Help Center page at https://getsol.us/articles/software/third-party/en/.

-DO NOT PUSH BINARY PACKAGES.
+DO NOT PUSH BINARY PACKAGES!
 The git history has been reset because it ballooned to nearly 300MB in size. :)